rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Adding features to our app

-I'm going to open up the final product (cli--COMPLETE) in the browser, and show you what features we are going to be adding.
+I'm going to open up the final product (`cli--COMPLETE`) in the browser, and show you what features we are going to be adding.

-The goal is to expand the functionality of our app so we can toggle between searching for repos, and searching for repos by developer.
+The goal is to expand the functionality of our app so we can toggle between searching for `repos`, and searching for repos by `developer`.

 Let's get started!